TRAME: TRAME 2

 In 1990, TRAME 2 was fully deployed and TRAME 1 was replaced.
 The processor of the new hardware was Intel 80286 and the hardware structure and external appearance of the routers was very similar to that of TRAME 1.
 The software was written in C and the above-mentioned emulator continued to be used.

-Improvements over TRAME 1 were the introduction of the standardized X.25 access protocol to enable the connection of corporate terminals to the network, the ability to handle the 64kbit/s of the new digital lines, increased switching capacity, and the introduction of an end-to-end protocol to avoid packet loss and clutter as required by X.25.
+Improvements over TRAME 1 were the introduction of the standardized X.25 access protocol to enable the connection of corporate terminals to the network, the ability to handle the 64 kbit/s of the new digital lines, increased switching capacity, and the introduction of an end-to-end protocol to avoid packet loss and clutter as required by X.25.

 An important improvement was the possibility of using dual homing to increase terminal availability; they could be connected to the network by two access points.
 For the purpose, the terminals had two addresses, a primary and a secondary one.

 Regarding addressing, in 1991 two bits were added to the addressing to indicate the network.
 The address space was thus increased to 16 bits and, in this way, up to four networks could be freely meshed as in a single one.
 This addressing scheme was maintained in subsequent versions of TRAME.

 TRAME 3

 The hardware was again a multiprocessor structure with 16 processors sharing a common memory but the latter was not a separate PCB but instead was distributed among the 16 PCBs to avoid single points of failure.

-The interconnection of PCBs was done with a shared 40Mbit/s capacity multimaster bus designed and manufactured by DIMAT, S.A..
+The interconnection of PCBs was done with a shared 40 Mbit/s capacity multimaster bus designed and manufactured by DIMAT, S.A..
 It also included a serial channel for maintenance, monitoring, reprogramming and resetting of the different modules through a terminal connected to them.

 The software was developed by ENHER in collaboration with DIMAT, S.A..

 The routing algorithm remained the same, but the distance function was changed to a less dynamic one.
 A flow control procedure based route congestion metering and backwards indication to the source was introduced.

 Improvements over TRAME2 were IPv4 support, the introduction of an SNMP monitoring agent, a new flow control system, an improved distance metric that made the system less dynamic, and an autoexec task to periodically check hardware and software.